HIVE: Evaluating the Human Interpretability of Visual Explanations

 confirmation bias.

-2. When given multiple model predictions and explanations, participants struggle to distinguish between
+2. When given multiple model predictions and explanations, participants struggle to distinguish

-similarity scores and human judgments of similarity which can hurt the quality of their interpretability.
+which can hurt the quality of their interpretability.

 Please see the